Subaru-PFS/ets_fiberalloc/README.md

 Simply type "make".
 This requires a fairly recent version of GNU g++ (tested with version 5.3 and above, but any 5.x will probably work).

-If you have Google's "or-tools" package installed, you can also use the command "ORTOOLS=&lt;root_directory_of_ortools&gt; make".
-This will enable an additional, experimental assigning algorithm.

 ## Running the demo:

 Try, for example:
 `./ets_demo assigner=naive input=data/ets_test_data.dat n_exposures=10 output=output.txt time=2016-04-03T08:00:00Z`

 Supported values for "assigner" are "naive", "draining" and "new".
-Additionally, the value "network" is accepted if the code was compiled with or-tools.

 The algorithms are documented in the source code.

 - "n_exposures" is the number of individual observations performed (with